 According to IMDb, Bosworth is in the process of starring in a number of films including The Immaculate Room, The Enforcer and Along for the Ride.
 Her last role was in the 2021 release of Wild Indian.

 “Sometimes I feel like I’m thinking of so many different things that I miss the moment,” she said.
-“I didn’t realise how much that was happening until I started to really dig into mindfulness.”
+“I didn’t realize how much that was happening until I started to really dig into mindfulness.”